US states largest

 Area By Region

-The Western United States stands as the nation's largest region by total area, sprawling across approximately 4.9 million km2, encompassing just under half of the contiguous United States' landmass.
-This expansive region is home to a diverse array of landscapes, from the rugged coastlines of California to the majestic peaks of the Rocky Mountains.
+The Western United States is the country’s largest region by total area, covering about 4.9 million square kilometers and constituting nearly half of the contiguous US landmass.
+This vast region features diverse landscapes, ranging from California's rugged coastlines to the towering peaks of the Rocky Mountains.

 Share